ietf-wg-cellar/matroska-specification/codec/av1.md

 The elements described in the main `TrackEntry` section are vital for correct playback.
 Here we present a list of elements found in a `TrackEntry` that SHOULD also be mapped when possible.

-## Sequence Header OBU based values
+## Sequence Header OBU-based values

 The following `TrackEntry` values SHOULD be extracted from the `CVS Sequence Header OBU`, ie the bits common to all `Sequence Header OBU` in the CVS.